 The Model 16 is best suited as a portable recording option, offering high quality preamps, four channels of EQ, and multiple input types and output choices.

 The only real drawback is phantom power is toggled on a device level rather than per input.
-This will make it hard, if not impossible, to use delicate ribbon and phantom powered cardioid mics in the same take.
+This will make it hard, if not impossible, to use delicate ribbon and phantom powered condenser mics in the same take.

 If you intend to record using your DAW, I would instead consider an interface such as the TASCAM Series 208i which lets you do everything on screen.
 The 208i also has per-channel phantom power.